William-Thomas-Andrews/Directed-Research-HPC/05-mpi/README.md

 between processes and the higher-level communication mechanisms mean that it can be easier to write safe concurrent code with processes rather than threads ...
 Using separate processes for concurrency also has an additional advantage—you can run the separate processes on distinct machines connected over a network.
 Though this increases the communication cost, on a carefully designed system it can be a costeffective way of increasing the available parallelism and improving performance."
-(Williams, Concurrency in Action, 2nd Edition)
+(Williams, Concurrency in Action, 2nd Edition).

-- So as we can see from the results below, for any size of pure computations, other forms of concurrency and parallelism are much better than interprocess communication, but for computations on complicated distributed systems where security is emphasized, MPI might just be the way to go.

 ### 3.1 Timing Comparison
 | Small-size Implementation | Size | Time (seconds) | Speedup |